UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/15-scrapy.md

 >
 {: .discussion}

-Once we were able to confirm that we are targeting the right cells, we can expand our XPath query to only select the `href` attribute of the URL:
+Once we were able to confirm that we are targeting the right elements, we can expand our XPath query to only select the `href` attribute of the URL:

 ~~~